 Customs Intelligence Unit (CIU) gathers intelligence reports on the activities of the service to the Comptroller-General through the Assistant Comptroller-General (Headquarters).

 Internal Audit Unit is saddled with the responsibility of Auditing accounting and other related activities of the Nigeria Customs Service in accordance with the government set out rules and regulations.

 The unit serves as an effective system of Internal Checks to prevent or detect errors and financial frauds.
 Auditing is a tool necessary for maintaining a good System of Financial Management.
 The presence of the Internal Audit serves as a deterrent to malpractices in Government Institutions and Statutory Corporations and imposes Checks on officers connected with the control and Custody of Public Money and property.
 In the course of their duties, Internal Auditors have right to:

 - Call for the books, records, payment vouchers, and other documents connected with the Accounts.

 - Initiate surprise Checks regularly on Imprest and main Cash Books and

 - Inquire from the officers responsible or persons connected with the accounts to be audited, such information and statements necessary for the proper performance of their duties.

-The unit is equally expected to under-take regular auditing of the Service’s Personal Emolument, Government Vehicles, Stores, Armoury office equipment and furniture, plant and tools, and postage stamps and franking machines.
+The unit is equally expected to under-take regular auditing of the Service’s Personnel Emolument, Government Vehicles, Stores, armoury, office equipment and furniture, plant and tools, and postage stamps and franking machines.